ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 #.
 There is some evidence that young children are missed in the post enumeration survey and therefore are missed more than accounted for here [OHare_2019]_
 #.
 It is assumed that race and age/sex are independent, do not have interaction, and combine additively

+Household Surveys
+^^^^^^^^^^^^^^^^^

+There are many different types of household surveys that we might want to include in the model.
+Therefore, this documentation reflects a general framework for household surveys.
+The research team would then be responsible for providing the additional inputs for an individual survey.

+**When to Sample**

+There are two types of sampling plans:

+1. A new random sample of the population at a defined time interval (e.g., sample 5% of the households each month for a year)

+- The sample will be taken at set time intervals (monthly, annually) that the research team will communicate in terms of time steps
+- The total duration of the survey will be specified
+- Each subsequent sample is assumed to be independent of the prior samples

+2. A longitudinal sample will sample the SAME population on defined time steps (e.g., sample the same 5% of households each month for 6 months)

+- The sample will be taken at set time intervals (monthly, annually) that the research team will communicate in terms of time steps
+- The total duration of the survey will be specified
+- Once there are stable addresses, the sample will be taken and kept the same at the address level.
+For now, when addresses are not stable, we can keep the same households instead.

+**What to Sample**

+.. list-table:: Simulant Attribute to Sample
+  :widths: 20
+  :header-rows: 0

+  * - Unique simulant ID (for PRL tracking)
+  * - First name
+  * - Middle initial
+  * - Last name
+  * - Age
+  * - Home Address

+**Who to Sample**

+For surveys, there is a much more significant amount of non-response bias compared to the annual census.
+Participation will be determined in a two step process.

+**Step 1:** Households will be randomly selected for participation at a rate predetermined by the researcher.
+The selection should be stratified by state, but no other variables.
+This will be a random sample.

+**Step 2:** Households will be chosen to be non-responsonders and removed from the sample.
+This step will vary significantly based on the mode of the survey.
+There are three possible modes: mail/online (assumed to be the same for this model), telephone, and personal visits.

+The below table includes the percent of responses for each mode of survey by race/ethnicity.
+These will be used to find the non-response based on the mode of the survey.

+.. list-table:: Simulant Response by Race/Ethnicity
+  :widths: 20 10 10 10
+  :header-rows: 1

+  * - Race/Ethnicity
+    - Mail/Online Percent of Response
+    - Telephone Percent of Response
+    - Personal Visit Percent of Response
+  * - White
+    - 62.5%
+    - 11.9%
+    - 25.6%
+  * - Black
+    - 29.7%
+    - 15.1%
+    - 55.2%
+  * - Asian
+    - 52.7%
+    - 9.7%
+    - 37.6%
+  * - American Indian and Alaskan Native
+    - 40.1%
+    - 18.0%
+    - 41.9%
+  * - Native Hawaiian and Pacific Islander
+    - 30.3%
+    - 14.2%
+    - 55.8%
+  * - Other Races or Multiracial
+    - 22.9%
+    - 16.7%
+    - 60.3%
+  * - Hispanic/Latino
+    - 25.9%
+    - 15.1%
+    - 60.3%

+For surveys with mail, telephone, and personal visits, assume that non-response bias matches the census, using the data in the section above.

+.. list-table:: Calculating Simulant Non-Response
+  :widths: 10 10 10 20
+  :header-rows: 1

+  * - Simulant
+    - Race/Ethnicity
+    - Survey Modes USed
+    - Probability of Omission (%)
+  * - 1
+    - White
+    - Mail/Online Only
+    - 100% - 62.5% = 37.5% non-response
+  * - 2
+    - Black
+    - Mail/Online and Telephone
+    - 100% - (29.7% + 15.1%) = 55.2% non-response
+  * - 3
+    - Asian
+    - Mail/Online, Telephone, and Personal Visits
+    - Use census data above, dependent on age/sex

+For longitudinal surveys, assume that non-response is independent between survey iterations.

+**Data Errors/Noise**
+In the future, we will add a noise function designed to replicate missed or incorrect data.
+This includes incorrect name spelling, addresses, age, and person swaps.

+Some errors may be introduced within the simulation, such as duplicate people or swapped people.
+Others may be introduced at the time of sampling, such as name and address misspellings.

+These are not currently modeled.

+**Limitations and Possible Future Adds**

+#.
+Sampling on a single time step is not representative of most surveys.
+People might move houses, change names, have babies, or have loved ones die during the census leading to additional noise in the census not modeled here
+#.
+Our model does not include an option for double counting or duplicating people
+#.
+There are multiple other factors that contribute to omission rate including: tenure in a home, state/geography, age, and having a SSN (as a proxy for citizenship) [Jackson_2007]_.
+These are not currently included in our model
+#.
+Simulants who do not respond to one time point in a longitudinal survey are probably more likely to not respond moving forward.
+We assume independence here.

+**Initial Survey - American Community Survey**

+The ACS will be used for V&V testing.
+It is deinfed as:

+- Sample rate of (12,000 / 350 million)%
+- Sample at each time step (approximates monthly) for 12 time steps
+- NOT longitudinal (independent samples)
+- Includes mail/online, telephone, and personal visits

 For inspiration, here is the list of files that Census Bureau routinely links: